 When I was 13 years old, I attended an accelerated learning program about the culture of the 1920’s during a summer session.
 We read the literature, viewed the art, learned the music and performed a play about that era.
 That experience was so rich that I can still sing all of the songs that we learned.
 Singing those songs evokes the sense and feel of that era.

-All I have to hear is the first chords of a song that was popular during a time when I went through the breakup of my very first love and I am immediately inundated with the painful memories of that experience.
+All I have to hear is the first chords of a song that was popular during a time when I went through the breakup of my very first love.
+Then I am immediately inundated with the painful memories of that experience.
 That song comes unbidden, even as I write this sentence.

 I can’t say that Jiminy Cricket had a lovely voice, but his song has stayed with me all of these years.
 So now I don’t worry about my own singing ability.
-When I am teaching about the seven motivational tools and get to the last, which is “feeling,” I burst into song, singing the first verse of the song “Feelings, nothing more than feelings…”
+When I am teaching about the seven motivational tools and get to the last, which is “feeling,” I burst into song.
+I sing the first verse of the song “Feelings, nothing more than feelings…”

-Do you use music to increase learning retention?
+Do you use songs to increase learning retention?

 May your learning be sweet.